 Friday, August 20, 2010 Updated: September 7, 1:26 PM ET

-We asked our 93 NBA panelists how many titles they expect the Heat to win over the next six seasons.
+We asked our 93 NBA panelists: What's the most games they expect the Heat to win in a single season over the next six seasons?
 Check out the results in the pie chart above.

 Below, the TrueHoop Network has chimed in with their thoughts.

 What is the most games the Heat will win in a single season during the next six seasons?

 Kevin Arnovitz, TrueHoop: 65-69.

 Not record-breaking, but a healthy sum.
 The Heat are likely to be far enough ahead of the field late in the season to have the luxury to rest the big guns, something that might cost them a win or two.

 Dan Feldman, Piston Powered: 65-69.